 Astral projection isn't considered a science, since it involves esoteric matters such as the etheric body and the astral plane.
 But just as we can enter different states of consciousness through things like dreaming or meditation, it makes sense that some people are able to achieve this through astral projection, too.
 This theory is explored in a paper published in the Frontiers of Human Neuroscience, in which researchers observed a subject's brain using an MRI while she claimed to be in a state of astral projection.
 They were able to successfully identify unique parts of the brain that were active during her journey, which helped shine some light on what's happening in one's head during such a spiritual journey.
 While science may not be able to prove that your soul is out on an adventure, it's clear that there's some interesting brain activity happening that points to an altered state of experience.

 Astral projection is an advanced technique, although anyone can master it through practice.
 If you want to give it a try, it's helpful to have some experience with meditation, lucid dreaming, or self-hypnosis, all of which give you more control over your state of consciousness.
 Start your practice there — begin with a daily meditation practice or do some lucid dream work, then work your way up to using guided astral projection meditations.
 You'll need to know how to put yourself into a deeply meditative trance to reach a hypnotic state, and then trust yourself to explore the etheric realm.
 Of course, what works for one person might not work for another.

 Keep in mind that it's important to do your research before you attempt astral projection.
-Make sure you have a clear and pure intention as astral projection is the law of attraction for the soul, which means that whatever you reflect will come back to you during your soul journey.
+Make sure you have a clear and pure intention as some believe that astral projection is like the law of attraction for the soul — which means that whatever you reflect will come back to you during your soul journey.
 Safe travels my soul travelers, and may the astral odds be ever in your favor.